MicrosoftDocs/dynamics365smb-docs/business-central/finance-reports.md

 ## Reports

-The following table describes key reports in financial reporting.
+The following table describes some of the key reports in financial reporting.

 |Report |Description  |
 |---------|---------|